brucemack/microlink/docs/el_supplement.md

 * Allows a node to authenticate itself and to tell the rest of the network about its status.
 Your callsign must be pre-validated for this to work.
 You use your password to authenticate securely.
 * Provides the ability to download the entire directory of EchoLink nodes.
-* (Speculation) There is likely a way that a node can request the status of a specific callsign.
-(Need to do some more testing here.)
+* Provides the ability to authenticate the status of a single callsign for the purposes of approving inbound connection requests.

 Nodes can advertise any one of three statuses on the network:
 * ONLINE